Crownpeak/gatsby-source-crownpeak-dxm/README.md

 * Making data models available to the Gatsby Application, which a developer can map against
     * **Dynamic Data** - Processing data from the DXM Dynamic Content API, using the Search G2 Raw JSON endpoint.

+## Gatsby Starter
+Use the <a href="https://github.com/Crownpeak/gatsby-starter-crownpeak-dxm" target="_blank">Gatsby Starter</a> to get going quickly!

 ## Install
 ```
 yarn add gatsby-source-crownpeak-dxm